🟦 Application Deployment in Azure Kubernetes Service (AKS)

 leasetool-service LoadBalancer 10.0.149.4 4.247.24.42 80:31417/TCP 15s

-Copy the External IP shown by the kubectl get svc command, then open your browser:
+Copy the External IP displayed by the kubectl get svc command.

 http://<External-IP>